Samuel Kanyon Doe Sports Complex

-The Samuel Kanyon Doe Sports Complex (commonly called SKD Stadium) is a multi-purpose stadium in Paynesville, Monrovia, Liberia.
-Opened in 1986, it is primarily used for football and athletics and has hosted national matches, concerts, political rallies and humanitarian uses.
+The Samuel Kanyon Doe Sports Complex (commonly known as SKD Stadium or simply SKD) is a multi-purpose stadium in Paynesville, Monrovia, Liberia.
+Opened in 1986, it is primarily used for football and athletics and has hosted national football matches, concerts, political rallies, and humanitarian activities.
 Published capacity figures vary by source (commonly cited as about 22,000 seats, while other directories list up to 35,000), and the stadium underwent major renovation works funded by China and completed in stages in 2005 and 2013–2017, with further refurbishments reported in 2022.